tc39/notes/meetings/2018-07/july-26.md

 WH: You're looking to advance but I don't know what the proposal is.
 You gave a slideshow, but there was no proposal.

-MS: The proposal is that we add a standard library capability to JS.
+MLS: The proposal is that we add a standard library capability to JS.

 WH: So what would the desired outcome be?
 Because it's very vague right now.
 The idea is vague, like saying we should add standard syntax.
 Is the goal when it reaches Stage 4 that you have specific libraries available in the standard library?
 Are you proposing a process to add such things?
 Are you proposing some specific language machinery here?
 It's just very vague; I see this as a good match for an effort to launch a group, but I don't know what the proposal here is.

-MS: The proposal is to provide the mechanism for a standard library to be available.
+MLS: The proposal is to provide the mechanism for a standard library to be available.
 It's that simple.
 There are some examples of components that could be included, like Temporal, but that's not this particular proposal.
 I'm proposing the mechanism for putting standard functionality that is not available in your standard object to get the object into your namespace.

-MS: Mechanism meaning standard functionality.
+MLS: Mechanism meaning standard functionality.
 When you import that functionality, you get it in your namespace and it's frozen.

 WH: "Mechanism" is still very vague.
 It sounds like you're proposing modules.
 I'm confused because modules are already in the language.

-MS: It's different from modules, since these are part of the standard itself.
+MLS: It's different from modules, since these are part of the standard itself.

 BT: The module specifier in MS is something we need to decide on, as well as the capability to polyfill.

 AK: I wanted to first address the procedural question for what this is.
 I wanted to point out that for stage 1, you don't have to have a lot of concrete stuff.

-MS: And I purposely don't.
+MLS: And I purposely don't.

 AK: Now, the freezing thing.
 It seems like if there's a version of Statistics, and they wanted to add another method to Statistics, that's tricky; they can't monkeypatch it, etc.

-MS: They can import it under a different name.
+MLS: They can import it under a different name.

 AK: So if I'm writing a polyfill... there are some reasons the language has benefited... some of the experiences I've had working with Dart and working with a language that's very locked down is hard.
 It's hard to make all the implementations look the same.
 I'm not a fan of the freezing and I don't think it fixes the problem you're trying to solve.

 YK: The polyfill problem comes up a lot, and fundamentally the problem seems to have a privileged way of running (i.e. first).
 We don't actually really have a privileged position to do that, however.
 But we'd like to allow that.
 Realms tries to allow that, with an initialization callback, but if we keep trying to solve this problem in an ad hoc fashion, we're not going to be satisfied.
 Any lockdown feature will come into conflict with that other problem.
 We need to decide what the mechanism for that is.

-MS: I agree with what you're saying.
+MLS: I agree with what you're saying.
 I can see how the app wants to lock things down, but so do libraries and dependencies, and you run into the problem of orders and priorities and things like that.
 It's a difficult problem to solve, and I don't want to lock it to this.

 YK: All I'm saying is the only person in the position to say that is the whole app.

 KS: I think the reality is that (1) JS has an underdeveloped standard library.
 (2) People want to ship less code.
 (3) The fact we have the underdeveloped standard library is an opportunity.
 We can build on the experience of other standard libraries that are out there.
 It can be like Intl, where we come in and there's an awesome standard library feature being presented.

-MS: I think adding functionality without incurring a syntax cost is a great other feature of this proposal.
+MLS: I think adding functionality without incurring a syntax cost is a great other feature of this proposal.

 DT: In response to YK, one of the things we did in response to the realms shim was that we need to provide direct support for shimming since this is a thing part of the JavaScript paradigm.
 Some direct mechanism to support shims and let them run first, and provide a realm.

 BT: What does Stage 1 mean if the layered APIs proposal doesn't go through the stage process.

-MS: They're not wedded together, but they're closely related.
+MLS: They're not wedded together, but they're closely related.

 DD: There's years of history with Node.js to support standard libraries, and now with Layered APIs, we very much support this work and intend to work together on this.

-MS: We need to work with the web bodies to make sure we are in alignment.
+MLS: We need to work with the web bodies to make sure we are in alignment.

 BT: My concern is just that we're voting on Stage 1 for this thing but a lot of this is part of another proposal that doesn't intend to go through the stage process.
 We can help of course.

-MS: I suspect that we should work in lockstep with Layered APIs.
+MLS: I suspect that we should work in lockstep with Layered APIs.

 DD: Concretely, I would view this as TC39 has no process for suggesting to Node.js things for standard libraries.
 But we are interested in putting things into standard libraries, and this proposal enables us to do this.

-MS: So to be clear, I'm not saying that we conclude what's in the standard library.
+MLS: So to be clear, I'm not saying that we conclude what's in the standard library.
 I'm not saying we can't do that, but it needs to happen and it needs to be in cooperation with Node.js.

 DE: I'm a big fan of having this discussion and collaborating with the web and Node.js.
 But some open questions like, will TC39 export anonymous module records that hosting environments map to?